Cyber changes everything.

 Members of the US secret police (“IC”) who participate in the military occupation of the cyber domain are gangsters for capitalism.

 The secret police will always be able to exploit security flaws.

 Technical innovation has the power to asymmetrically challenge the power of the secret police.

 Defending against nation-state adversaries requires us to raise both the political and economic cost of exploitation.

 Playing defense against nation-state APTs is a game few, in any, can win.

 The best defense on the internet is a good offense.
-(See: thesis 26.)
+(See: theses.)

 Ending the tyranny of the secret police requires us to hold them accountable for their treason against democracy.
-(See: thesis 13.)
+(See: theses.)

 The secret police are state-sponsored criminals and terrorists who engage in violence against civilians to achieve political ends.

 Journalists are the last line of defense before the secret police complete their destruction of human freedom on the cyber domain.